hugodecasta/captain/README.md

 ## Setup

-1. Create a venv, install deps, and add shell aliases:
+1. Create a venv, install deps, and install system-wide CLI wrappers (no aliases):

   python3 setup.py

-   This creates .captainenv and adds `captain` and `sailor` functions to your ~/.bashrc.
+  This creates .captainenv and installs `captain` and `sailor` executables in /usr/local/bin (or a fallback like ~/.local/bin if not writable).
+Use --prefix to choose a directory, or --no-venv to skip venv.

 ## Run